shujianbu/newshub/README.md

 ### Findings & Reports

 We will produce monthly reports and visualizations to show readers the data we collect over the month.
 In case of any scheduled or unexpected big events, we will also produce hot news report to track real time news stories.
-Bi-weekly summaries are also available in readers’ request.
+Bi-weekly summaries are also available upon readers’ request.

 ### Team